electro-framework/electro/Readme.md

 Electro is an open source, community-driven project.
 We welcome your contribution, either by submitting [pull-requests](https://github.com/electro-framework/electro/pulls) or by reporting issues on the [issue tracker](https://github.com/electro-framework/electro/issues).

-We don't have a formal contribution guide at this time.
-We're working on that.
+We don't have a formal contribution guide **at this time**.

+Meanwhile, all contributions to the project, when accepted, will automatically transfer copyright to the project's copyright holders mentioned below (if not explicitly, it will be implicit) and they will be published under the same license as the project's license (see licensing details below).

+If you are not confortable with these terms, please do not contribute.
+If you contribute, you are accepting these terms.

 ## Security Vulnerabilities